Radio telescope: Early radio telescopes

 The first radio antenna used to identify an astronomical radio source was built by Karl Guthe Jansky, an engineer with Bell Telephone Laboratories, in 1932.
 Jansky was assigned the task of identifying sources of static that might interfere with radiotelephone service.
 Jansky's antenna was an array of dipoles and reflectors designed to receive short wave radio signals at a frequency of 20.5 MHz (wavelength about 14.6 meters).
 It was mounted on a turntable that allowed it to rotate in any direction, earning it the name "Jansky's merry-go-round."
 It had a diameter of approximately 100 ft and stood 20 ft tall.
 By rotating the antenna, the direction of the received interfering radio source (static) could be pinpointed.
 A small shed to the side of the antenna housed an analog pen-and-paper recording system.
 After recording signals from all directions for several months, Jansky eventually categorized them into three types of static: nearby thunderstorms, distant thunderstorms, and a faint steady hiss above shot noise, of unknown origin.
 Jansky finally determined that the "faint hiss" repeated on a cycle of 23 hours and 56 minutes.
 This period is the length of an astronomical sidereal day, the time it takes any "fixed" object located on the celestial sphere to come back to the same location in the sky.
 Thus Jansky suspected that the hiss originated outside of the Solar System, and by comparing his observations with optical astronomical maps, Jansky concluded that the radiation was coming from the Milky Way Galaxy and was strongest in the direction of the center of the galaxy, in the constellation of Sagittarius.

 An amateur radio operator, Grote Reber, was one of the pioneers of what became known as radio astronomy.
 He built the first parabolic "dish" radio telescope, 9 m in diameter, in his back yard in Wheaton, Illinois in 1937.
 He repeated Jansky's pioneering work, identifying the Milky Way as the first off-world radio source, and he went on to conduct the first sky survey at very high radio frequencies, discovering other radio sources.
 The rapid development of radar during World War II created technology which was applied to radio astronomy after the war, and radio astronomy became a branch of astronomy, with universities and research institutes constructing large radio telescopes.

 Types

 The range of frequencies in the electromagnetic spectrum that makes up the radio spectrum is very large.
 As a consequence, the types of antennas that are used as radio telescopes vary widely in design, size, and configuration.
-At wavelengths of 30 meters to 3 meters (10–100 MHz), they are generally either directional antenna arrays similar to "TV antennas" or large stationary reflectors with moveable focal points.
+At wavelengths of 30 meters to 3 meters (10–100 MHz), they are generally either directional antenna arrays similar to "TV antennas" or large stationary reflectors with movable focal points.
 Since the wavelengths being observed with these types of antennas are so long, the "reflector" surfaces can be constructed from coarse wire mesh such as chicken wire.